 A Guide to Outdoor Rock Climbing for Beginners

-While many people enjoy indoor climbing as a hobby and have no plans to take it further, for others it’s just the start of training and getting their body ready for what they really want to do – venture outside and climb real rock faces.
+While many people enjoy indoor climbing as a hobby and have no plans to take it further, for others, it’s just the start of training and getting their bodies ready for what they really want to do – outdoor rock climbing on real rock faces.

-Indoor climbing walls are a great place to start as they give you a safe and easy environment in which you can learn to climb and practice your skills, but it’s no replacement for the outdoors with the changing scenery and weather all around you.
+Indoor climbing walls are a great place to start as they give you a safe and easy environment where you can learn to climb and practice your skills, but it’s no replacement for the outdoors with the changing scenery and weather all around you.

-There are a number of different styles of outdoor rock climbing to be aware of when starting out:
+There are several different styles of outdoor rock climbing to be aware of when starting out:

 Sports Climbing or Lead Climbing